iwpnd/tile38-ts/README.md

 ## Roadmap

-See the [open issues](https://github.com/TierMobility/tile38/issues) for a list of proposed features (and known issues).
+See the [open issues](https://github.com/TierMobility/tile38-ts/issues) for a list of proposed features (and known issues).

 ## Contributing

 Contributions are what make the open source community such an amazing place to be learn, inspire, and create.
 Any contributions you make are **greatly appreciated**.

 1. Fork the Project
-2. Create your Feature Branch (`git checkout -b feature/AmazingFeature`)
+2. Create your Feature Branch (`git checkout -b feat/amazing-feature`)
-3. Commit your Changes (`git commit -m 'Add some AmazingFeature'`)
+3. Commit your Changes (`git commit -m 'fix: add some amazing feature'`)
-4. Push to the Branch (`git push origin feature/AmazingFeature`)
+4. Push to the Branch (`git push origin feat/amazing-feature`)
 5. Open a Pull Request

 ## License